Close

 The case was listed on 06.01.2023 before the Registrar Court, Resp No.4/ MoEF appeared and took time for four weeks to file their Counter Affidavit.
 The Registrar directed for listing of the case before the Hon’ble Court for hearing after four weeks.

 The case was last listed on 24.04.2023 before the Court for hearing, the Resp.
-No.4/ MoEF though has appeared and but has not filed their Counter Affidavit, the matter is adjourned and the Hon’ble Court has directed to list the case on any non-miscellaneous day, so the case will be listed in due course of time for hearing on final disposal.
+No.4/ MoEF though has appeared and but has not filed their Counter Affidavit, the matter is adjourned and the Hon'ble Court has directed to list the case on any non-miscellaneous day, so the case will be listed indue course of time for hearing on final disposal.

-Status of Stage-II Forest Clearance
+Status of Stage-ll Forest Clearance

+State Government's letter no. 3091/9F(MG)-359/2016 dated 16.02.2023 submitting the additional information in respect of the Ministry's/ MoEF letter dated 14.01.2023.
 After the examination of the additional information submitted by the State, the following shortcomings have been observed by MoEF vide its letter dated 16.02.2023:

-a) The justification given against the observation No. 2 of the Ministry letter dated 14.01.2023 is not tenable as the User Agency (UA) has already given an undertaking to comply with the conditions as per the letter dated 25.07.2017.
+a. ) The justification given against the observation No. 2 ofthe Ministry letter dated 14.01.2023 is not tenable as the User Agency (UA) has already given an undertaking to comply with the conditions as per the letter dated 25.07.2017.
 The Forest Advisory Committee (FAC) after thorough deliberation has imposed the penal conditions and the same was approved by the competent authority in the Ministry.
 The mining operations were running up to 06.06.2022 without a valid approval under Forest (Conservation) Act, 1980.
 Therefore, the penalties as prescribed in the conditions of approval are required to be realized by the State and intimated to the Ministry for further necessary action in the matter.

-b) The KML file of safety zone has been analyzed on DSS and it is observed that perplanting operations such as pits are visible in the proposed CA (SZ).
+b. ) The KML file of safety zone has been analyzed on DSS and it is observed that perplanting operations such as pits are visible in the proposed CA (SZ).
 The same may be clarified.

 Compliance Letter of BAL:

-BAL has submitted representation to DFO stating that M/s Balasore Alloys Ltd., at no point of time, in fact, is no way responsible for any violation of the Forest (Conservation) Act, 1980, if any, as by the time the lease was granted in favour of the BAL, the same were broken up area and not only prior to the Forest (Conservation) Act, 1980 but also even prior to the inception of MMDR Act, 1957, to be more specific since the year 1953, hence, and the direction to deposit the penalty amounts to penal NPV and penal CA as is demanded is wholly illegal and is liable to be set aside.
+BAL has submitted representation to DFO stating that M/s Balasore Alloys Ltd., at no point of time, in fact, is no way responsible for any violation of the Forest (Conservation) Act, 1980, if any, as by the time the lease was granted in favour of the BAL, the same were broken up area and not only prior to the Forest (Conservation) Act, 1980 but also even prior to the inception of MMDR Act, 1957, to be more specific since the year 1953, hence , and the direction to deposit the penalty amounts to penal NPV and penal CA as is demanded is wholly illegal and is liable to be set aside.
+Moreover, the condition imposed in Stage-1 Forest Clearance order, the same condition has been deleted as per the Ministry letter dated 25th July,2017, hence the question of penal NPV do not arise.

-Moreover FAC after thorough deliberation and discussion recommended the 5 No of cases to deal the penalty, as per the decision of FAC guideline issued by the ministry vide no F.No.11- 42/2017-FC 29th January, 2018 and as per same no violation under Forest (Conservation) Act, 1980 is attributed to Balasore Alloys.
-State Government and PCCF & HoFF, Odisha has recommended earlier that no violation was attributable and recommended for accordance of final approval for non-forest use of Sabik Kisam forest land as applied.
+Moreover FAC after thorough deliberation and discussion recommended the 5 No of cases to deal the penalty, as per the decision of FAC guideline issued by the ministry vide no F.No.ll-42/2017-FC 29th January, 2018 and as per same no violation under Forest (Conservation) Act, 1980 is attributed to Balasore Alloys.
+State Government and PCCF & HoFF, Odisha has recommended earlier

 We would like to mention that similar cases happened with other projects of the Sukinda valley, granted lease along with M/s Balasore Alloys Ltd and final approval has been accorded without attributing any violation of the Forest (Conservation) Act, 1980 as per recommendation of FAC.
 Further DFO has forwarded our representation for further processing to MOEF, New Delhi.

-In the above circumstances, we hope and expect that on the basis of the recommendation by the State Government and PCCF & HoFF, Odisha, the process for accordance of final approval for non-forest use of Sabik Kisam forest land by the MoEF, New Delhi can be completed by 31.05.2023 and Stage -II Forest Clearance under Forest (Conservation) Act, 1980 can be obtained by end of May, 2023.
+In the above circumstances, We hope and expect that on the basis of the recommendation by the State Government and PCCF & HoFF, Odisha, the process for accordance offinal approval for non-forest use ofSabik Kisam forest land by the MoEF, New Delhi can be completed any time soon.

 CHALLENGES DUE TO COVID PENDAMIC

-Your company was endeavoring to lift itself out of the morass of the financial and operational crisis during the financial year, the global pandemic Covid19 and the nationwide lock down struck a double whammy, seriously and adversely affecting and impacting the operations of the company.
+Your company was endeavoring to lift itself out of the morass of the financial and operational crisis during the financial year, the global pandemic Covidl9 and the nationwide lock down struck a double whammy, seriously and adversely affecting and impacting the operations of the company.
 Unfortunately, with no reduction in the cost of production, the company suffered cash losses and severe liquidity crunch causing delay in payment of certain liabilities, including payment of electricity.

 BUSINESS EXCELLENCE DRIVE